Renfrewshire Council

 Waterfront flythrough

-Planning consent is in place and the design and construction is expected to take around three years to complete.
+Planning consent is in place and the design and construction is almost complete, with the new bridge due to open in Spring 2025.

 You can keep up-to-date with construction, read the latest contractor newsletters and find out more about sub-contractor opportunities on the GRAHAM website where there is also a subscription service for email updates.

-Construction includes a two-lane road bridge across the River Clyde for vehicles, pedestrians and cyclists and opening for passing ships.
-Spanning 184-metres from Renfrew to the boundary between Glasgow and West Dunbartonshire, new bridge approach roads will connect to the crossing from close to Lobnitz Dock, Renfrew on the south side, to the boundary between Yoker and Clydebank on the north side, connecting with Dock Street.
+A new two-lane road bridge across the River Clyde for vehicles, pedestrians and cyclists and opening for passing ships.
+Spanning 184-metres from Renfrew to the boundary between Glasgow and West Dunbartonshire, new bridge approach roads will connect Meadowside Street in Renfrew on the south side, with Dock Street on the north side in Clydebank.

-The bridge doesn't have a name yet.
-Its design draws on the area's rich shipbuilding heritage and will use a cable stay system similar to the Queensferry Crossing, a twin-leaf design with each leaf opening and closing horizontally.
-Most commercial ships travel on the river during high tide, which happens once during the day and once during the night.
-When this happens, the bridge will be closed to road traffic for around 40 minutes and signs nearby will provide at least three hours advance notice of any closure.
+The bridge design draws on the area's rich shipbuilding heritage and uses a cable stay system similar to the Queensferry Crossing, as well as a twin-leaf design with each leaf opening and closing horizontally.
+Most commercial ships travel on the river during high tide and when this happens, the bridge will be closed to road traffic, cyclists and pedestrians.
+There will be clear signage nearby, on the approach to the bridge and information online to provide advance notice of any closures - allowing people to plan ahead.

 Renfrew North Development Road

-A 750m long road will connect the bridge to the Advanced Manufacturing Innovation District Scotland (AMIDS), linking Meadowside Street to Argyll Avenue in Renfrew.
-Its alignment has been chosen to minimise impact on the Blythswood and the new road will reduce the volume of Renfrew town centre traffic.
+A new 750m road is set to connect the bridge to the Advanced Manufacturing Innovation District Scotland (AMIDS), linking Meadowside Street to Argyll Avenue in Renfrew.
+Its alignment has been chosen to minimise impact on Blythswood and the new road will reduce the volume of Renfrew town centre traffic using Inchinnan Road.

 Walking and cycling routes